 But authorities in LA said it was illegal for Mr Finley to grow food between the footpath and the curb, but he managed to get that law changed to kickstart a “food forest” project which helped to ease the lack of access to good quality produce.

-Just like Mr Finley, Jakub was inspired to convert unused urban spaces into gardens.
+Just like Mr Finley, Jacob was inspired to convert unused urban spaces into gardens.

 The project uses reclaimed materials like scrap wood and wooden pallets, including clearing unwanted items from the streets.